phergoualch/terraform-aws-service-scheduler/docs/roadmap.md

 The scheduler currently only allows to stop and start resources.
 Some AWS services do not support stopping and starting, but support resizing.
 The scheduler could be extended to support resizing of resources.
 This would be interesting for cost optimization purposes.

 This feature would allow to resize the following services:

 * Elaticache
 * Amazon MQ
 * MemoryDB for Redis

-It would also allow to resize the following services that can currently be stopped and started:
+And would also allow to resize the following services that can currently be stopped and started:

 * RDS
 * DocumentDB
 * Aurora